-Cr Oscar is an established leader and strong advocate for the quality of life for Aboriginal people with a strong background working for Aboriginal Organisations, human rights and Aboriginal justice and especially the prevention of Foetal Alcohol Spectrum Disorder.
-In this capacity she has held numerous offices and currently holds the positions of Company Director, Bunuba Pty Ltd and Bunuba Cattle Company, is past Chairperson, Kimberley Language and Resource Centre, Chief Investigator, Lililwan Prevalence Study – on Foetal Alcohol Spectrum Disorder and Early Life Trauma, Council Member, Australian Institute for Aboriginal and Torres Strait Islander Studies and Committee Member, Fitzroy Valley Futures’ Governing Committee.
+Cr Oscar is an established leader and strong advocate for the quality of life of Aboriginal people with a strong background working for Aboriginal Organisations, human rights and Aboriginal justice and especially the prevention of Foetal Alcohol Spectrum Disorder.
+In this capacity she has held numerous offices and, is past Chairperson, Kimberley Language and Resource Centre, Chief Investigator, Lililwan Prevalence Study – on Foetal Alcohol Spectrum Disorder and Early Life Trauma, and Committee Member, Fitzroy Valley Futures’ Governing Committee.

 She has a Bachelor of Business Degree and qualifications in Management of Indigenous Organisations, Community and Public Administration and Governance.
 Currently Chief Executive Officer, Marninwarntikura Women’s Resource Centre, Fitzroy Crossing.
-She has also held the positions of Office Manager, Bunuba Pty Ltd 2002 and Deputy Director, Kimberley Land Council 1997-2000.
+She has also held the position of Deputy Director, Kimberley Land Council 1997-2000.

 Mr Gooding has held the position of Chief Executive of the Kimberley Development Commission since the Commission’s establishment and is a Member of the Board of the Commission.
 He is a long term resident of Kununurra and the Kimberley, has qualifications in town and regional planning, is a graduate and fellow of the Australian Rural Leadership Foundation, Member of the Australian Institute of Company Directors and is Justice of the Peace and former Shire Councillor.

 Having participated in the negotiation process which culminated in several key Native Title Agreements, Mr Gooding continues to be substantially involved in related implementation including as a Director of the Miriuwung Gajerrong Community Foundation.
-He has been closely involved in the development, and initial implementation, of the Ord/East Kimberley Expansion Project, most recently in Release Panels and the Community Reference Group.
+He has been closely involved in the development, and initial implementation, of the Ord/East Kimberley Expansion Project and associated Land Releases.

-Other regional roles include membership of the Kimberley Regional Planning Committee, Chairman Kimberley Workforce Development Alliance and Chairman or member of various regional steering and coordinating groups.
+Other regional roles include membership of a range of Regional Planning processes, Chairman Kimberley Workforce Development Alliance and Chairman or member of various regional steering and coordinating groups.